berkano/katsu/README.md

     - resources folder e.g. core/assets/ld32/...
     - desktop launcher e.g. desktop/src/ld32/LD32Runner
         - this is set as the main class in build.gradle
-        - the launcher must pass an instance of your implementation of KatsuGame which is responsible for implementation specific details (level manager, sounds, settings and so on - the LD28 implementation hopefully shows what's needed here).
+        - the launcher must pass an instance of your implementation of KGame which is responsible for implementation specific details (level manager, sounds, settings and so on - the LD32 implementation hopefully shows what's needed here).

 # Credits & License